-If you are retiring at 62 or before — or any time before Medicare eligibility at 65 and are really left with no other options, you can always self-insure, explains Purkat.
+If you are retiring at 62 or before — or any time before Medicare eligibility at 65 and are really left with no other options — you can always self-insure, explains Purkat.

-“Unfortunately, this can be the most expensive option,” he says.
+“Unfortunately, this can be the most expensive option,” He says.
 “But, if you have time on your side, I always recommend a Health Savings Account (HSA) to help with some of the high co-pays.”

 “This type of savings account has triple tax benefits and also grows tax-free as you let it sit there,” Purkat says.
-“With this option, it makes it a bit easier for someone to self-fund their health insurance and then use funds from an HSA to pay for premiums and costs in between times.”
+“With this option, it makes it a bit easier for someone to self-fund their health insurance and then use funds from an HSA to pay for premiums and costs in-between times.”

 Learn more about the many benefits of an HSA.

-The biggest thing to remember about early retirement, though is to stay active and healthy, Purkat shares.
+The biggest thing to remember about early retirement, though, is to stay active and healthy, Purkat shares.

-“The worst thing you can do in retirement is sit around the house all day,” he says.
+“The worst thing you can do in retirement is sit around the house all day,” He says.
 “Be sure to exercise, stay involved in your community or even work a part-time job.
 These acts will all contribute to your overall health and wellbeing and can help keep your health care costs lower.”

-You can retire, but find a low stress gig somewhere that offers health care as a benefit to both part- and full-time employees.
+You can retire but find a low-stress gig somewhere that offers health care as a benefit to both part- and full-time employees.

-There are fewer and fewer national companies offering these types of benefits, but check out the following companies who do offer health care to their part time help.
+There are fewer and fewer national companies offering these types of benefits, but check out the following companies who do offer health care to their part-time help.
 To qualify, you’ll need to work for a probationary period and usually commit to at least 20 hours a week:

 Health care Sharing Programs are a very new phenomenon.
-These programs are defined by a group of likeminded people banding together to help pay each other’s medical expenses.
+These programs are defined by a group of like-minded people banding together to help pay each other’s medical expenses.

-The most well-known health care sharing programs are Christian based and a belief in the Christian faith is required to participate.
+The most well-known health care sharing programs are Christian-based and a belief in the Christian faith is required to participate.
 (These health sharing programs are able to be formed based on legal religious exemptions.)

 Dr. Jim Dahle, the White Coat Investor, describes the programs like this: “One option that one of my partners has used (for early retirement coverage) is to use one of the Christian health sharing ministry kind of options.
-This isn’t really health insurance but it’s similar to it, in that you can use it to help decrease the burden of unexpected health care costs.
+This isn’t really health insurance but it’s similar to it, in that you can use it to help decrease the burden of unexpected health care costs.”

-The real benefit is it’s dramatically cheaper.
+“The real benefit is it’s dramatically cheaper.
 Now, it doesn’t cover some things that health insurance covers.
-So, there’s some risk there but his theory is, if you develop something that’s terrible or some chronic condition, within a few months, you’ll be able to go on the exchange and buy an Affordable Care Act eligible policy and kind of hedge his bets that way.”
+So, there’s some risk there but his theory is, if you develop something that’s terrible or some chronic condition, within a few months, you’ll be able to go on the exchange and buy an Affordable Care Act eligible policy and kind of hedge [your] bets that way.”

 Here are some of the more popular Christian health care sharing programs: